parenting

 #30 Queer Parents: Empowerment and Oppression in the Perinatal Period with Rachel Hess, MS, Postpartum Doula and Trainer

-Join us as we talk with postpartum doula and trainer Rachel Hess, about how queer parents can empower themselves as they encounter care providers (and other parents) as well as how those who aren't part of the queer community can help to stop oppressive actions and comments in the perinatal period.
-Rachel has virtual support groups for queer parents and you can learn more about those at Rachel...
-Read more
+Join us as we talk with postpartum doula and trainer Rachel Hess about how queer parents can empower themselves when interacting with care providers and other parents, as well as how those outside the queer community can help stop oppressive actions and comments during the perinatal period.
+Rachel offers virtual support groups for queer parents, and you can learn more about them at Rachel Hess… Read more

 #27 Navigating Changes in Your Relationship After Becoming Parents with Rachel Gaillard Smook, PhD